Skip to main content

 • Set of mapped Vector Embeddings

-When a Knowledge Core is loaded into TrustGraph, a loader script places the graph edges and vector embeddings in queues where they are loaded into the chosen graph store, Cassandra or Neo4j, and then Qdrant.
+When a Cognitive Core is loaded into TrustGraph, a loader script places the graph edges and vector embeddings in queues where they are loaded into the chosen graph and vector stores.